kwalczak80/Arduino-Quiz/README.md

   </ul>
   <li>The quiz is navigated question by question.</li>
   <li>Each question must be answered to move to the next question.</li>
-  <li>To answer the question the user must select their choice by using the radio button and click the <strong>Submit</strong> button in order to submit the answer.</li>
+  <li>To answer the question the user must select their choice by using the radio button and clicking the <strong>Submit</strong> button in order to submit the answer.</li>
 </ul>

 ![Quiz questions](docs/screenshots/quiz-section.png "Quiz questions")